Intelligent Automation vs. RPA: Difference Between the Two

 The Evolution from RPA to IA

 The first variant of RPA was introduced 20 years back.
-At first, it consisted of only screen scraping and desktop macros, which used to automate tasks.
+At first, it consisted of only screen scraping and desktop macros, which were used to automate tasks.

-Since RPA at that time was not capable of doing such things, an update to it was made as still a lot of work was done manually.
+Since RPA at that time was not capable of doing such things, an update to it was made as a lot of work was still done manually.

 Now the need for 3rd-generation RPA arose.